Excessive Video Game Playing Now Considered a Disorder

 “What a lot of people say is they really like the community they find online,” Wagner said.
 “Instead of relationships face to face, they have relationships online.”

-The gaming world has helped a lot and also allows users to vicariously live their fantasies as a break from the mundane world and a self image they may not like.
-There are also fun games like Cooking Games that can help one better their memory and reflexes.
+The gaming world also allows users to vicariously live their fantasies as a break from the mundane world and a self image they may not like.

 “They can be whoever they want to be,” Wagner said.
 “People who struggle because they’re small want to be strong, so they pick a character who’s strong.
 People can look sexy if they want to.
 They can be who they want to be in real life.”

-She also believes that games featuring rewards such as points, prizes or access to the next level using hacks like 2042 hack, along with bright graphics and upbeat music and sound effects, “really light up the pleasure center of the brain,” Wagner said.
+She also believes that games featuring rewards such as points, prizes or access to the next level, along with bright graphics and upbeat music and sound effects, “really light up the pleasure center of the brain,” Wagner said.
 “For people addicted to gaming, it’s no different than people addicted to shopping.”

 The pleasure center craves more and more stimuli to remain satisfied.
-When this phenomenon occurs, a Rewarded Play app review cites that many gamers lose awareness of what they’re doing or the passing of time.
+When this phenomenon occurs, many gamers lose awareness of what they’re doing or the passing of time.
 And that “zoned out” feeling enhances the experience for gamers who want to escape their lives.
 They become dependent upon gaming as a coping mechanism.

 “It would be like any other addiction, if a person had to do it, not that they wanted to,” Wagner said.
 “If it took more time, money or resources than what they had intended, it’s an addiction.
 If it affects significantly personal relationships at work or school, it’s an addiction.”